Brookke/SEPR-Assessment3/README.md

 ## How to Play The Game

 To play the game, download the executable .jar file from the assessment 3 part of the webpage - http://www.lihq.me .
+Remember that the .jar file AND the database db.db file need to be in the same directory.

 ## Editing the game